wowserhq/wowser/README.md

 npm run gulp
 ```

+Keep this process running to monitor source files and automatically rebuild.

-After building, serve the pipeline as follows:
+After building, serve the pipeline as follows in a separate process:

 ```shell
 npm run serve